The Density Property for Vector Bundles: Connections and horizontal vector fields

 \begin{lemma} Let $E \to X$ be a holomorphic vector bundle equipped with a holomorphic connection over a Stein manifold with the density property $X$.

-Then every horizontal vector field preserving $\pi$ on $E$ can be approximated by Lie combinations of complete vector fields. \end{lemma}
+Then every horizontal vector field on $E$ which is $\pi$-compatible can be approximated by linear combinations of complete vector fields. \end{lemma}

-\begin{proof} A horizontal vector field preserving $\pi$ on $E$ is the lift of a vector field $V$ on $X$.
-Because of the density property and Remark \ref{spanLie}, $V$ can be approximated by a linear combination of complete vector fields.
+\begin{proof} A $\pi$-compatible horizontal vector field on $E$ is the lift of a vector field $V$ on $X$.
+Because of the density property and Fact \ref{spanLie}, $V$ can be approximated by a linear combination of complete vector fields.
 Since lifting a vector field is a linear operation, the same linear combination of the lifts of these vector fields will approximate our original vector field on $E$. \end{proof}